 Only small grants up to £7,000 are available for this area.

 In order to apply for a Main grant you are required to write a letter/proposal detailing your project, with details offered in each section of the website on what to cover in your letter.
-The Small grant programmes have a set application form for each of the three programme areas that can be downloaded from the Foundation’s website.
+The Small grant programme covers only the Older People’s category and can be accessed via a set application form that can be downloaded from the Foundation’s website.